Courses Offered

 Description: Program evaluations are often complex, challenging, multi-faceted endeavors that require evaluators to juggle stakeholder interests, funder requirements, data collection logistics, and their internal teams.
 Fortunately, many of these challenges can be minimized with effective evaluation management.
 In this interactive workshop, we provide tools, resources, and strategies that intentionally build evaluators’ project management toolkit so that evaluators can manage their evaluations successfully.

 During Day 1, using case studies, mini-lectures, and group discussions we explore traditional evaluation management practices focusing on the processes and logistics of how to manage an evaluation team and the entire evaluation process from project initiation and contracting through final reporting.
-To reinforce and practice the content covered, participants will also engage in a variety of simulation exercises that explore how evaluation managers effectively mitigate challenges as they inevitably arise during an evaluation.

 Recommended Audience: This course is best suited for novice and mid-level professionals seeking to strategically build project management skills in the evaluation context.